 - The interrelationships between American households’ food acquisitions, factors influencing food demand, and household well-being; and

-- Households participating in SNAP (about 1,300),
+- Households participating in SNAP,

-- Households with income above 185 percent of the poverty level (about 1,600).
+- Households with income equal to or greater than 185 percent of the poverty guideline and do not participate in SNAP.

-Under contract to ERS, Mathematica Policy Research, a private research firm with experience conducting large-scale surveys, collected FoodAPS data between April 2012 and January 2013.
+Mathematica Policy Research, a private research firm with experience conducting large-scale surveys, conducted the survey under contract to ERS.
 In the field, the survey was called the National Food Study for simplicity (see the Informational brochure).
 Each household participated in the data collection activities for one week.

-The survey collected information about:
+The survey was fielded between April 2012 and January 2013 and collected information about:

-- Eating occasions by household members;
+- Eating occasions by all household members;

 - Household characteristics, including income, program participation, non-food expenditures, food security, health status, and diet and nutrition knowledge; and